Karadumann/gvmaker/README.md

    - The API key will be securely stored in AppData/Local/ScreenRecorder
    - You can change the API key anytime from Settings menu

-3. Select recording format (Video/GIF), FPS, and quality settings
+3. Select recording format:
+   - Video (MP4): High-quality video recording
+   - GIF: Optimized GIF with automatic upload

+4. Configure settings:
+   - FPS: 5-60 FPS options
+   - Quality: Low/Medium/High
+   - Start delay (optional)

-4. Click "Start Recording" or press F8
+5. Click "Start Recording" or press F8
-5. Select the screen region you want to record
+6. Select the screen region you want to record
-6. Use F9 to pause/resume recording
+7. Use F9 to pause/resume recording
-7. Click "Stop Recording" or press F8 again when done
+8. Click "Stop Recording" or press F8 again when done

-8. The recording will be:
+For GIF recordings:
-   - Saved to "Screen Recordings" folder on your Desktop
+- File will be saved to Desktop
 - Automatically uploaded to ImgBB
-   - URL will be copied to your clipboard
+- URL will be copied to clipboard
+- Link will appear in Recent Uploads

+For Video recordings:
+- File will be saved to Desktop
+- Can be accessed from Recent Recordings list

-## Settings
+## Performance Features

-The application includes various customizable settings:

-- Keyboard shortcuts (default: F8 for start/stop, F9 for pause/resume)
-- Mouse visualization options (click indicators and cursor highlight)
-- Recording timer settings (start delay and auto-stop)
+- Multi-threaded frame processing
+- Optimized GIF creation
+- Parallel frame conversion
+- Memory-efficient operations
-- Output settings (save location and filename prefix)
+- Configurable quality settings
-- All settings are automatically saved and persisted between sessions

 ## Building Executable